dotnet/docs-maui/docs/android/internals/java-interop.md

 ---
-title: "Java to managed code interoperability"
+title: "Java and managed code interoperability"
-description: "Learn about XXXXXX" ms.date: 06/21/2023
+description: "Learn how .NET for Android interoperates with the Java and Kotlin APIs that are provided by Android." ms.date: 06/21/2023
 no-loc: [ "Java", "Kotlin" ]
 ---

-# Java to managed code interoperability
+# Java and managed code interoperability

 .NET for Android interoperates with the Java and Kotlin APIs that are provided by Android.
 App developers expect to be able to call native Android APIs and receive calls, or react to events, from the Android APIs using code written in one of the .NET managed languages.
 This requires mechanisms to bridge the the Java VM (ART in Android OS), and the Managed VM (MonoVM). .NET for Android employs a number of mechanisms, both a build and at runtime, to do this.